junxit/us-congress-bills-115/bill.md

 In this Act:

 - **(1)** The term “TAP” means the Transition Assistance Program under sections 1142 and 1144 of title 10, United States Code.
-- **(2)** The term “Secretary concerned” has the meaning given such term in section 101 of title 10, United States Code.
+- **(2)** The term “military departments” has the meaning given that term in section 101 of title 10, United States Code.